 As an occupational therapist, it won’t take long for you to realize that the work you do makes a difference in lives of every age.
-Unlike other therapy, occupational therapy helps people function in all of their environments (e.g., home, work, school, community) and addresses the physical, psychological, and cognitive aspects of their well-being by actually performing activities.
+Unlike other therapy, occupational therapy helps people function in all of their environments (e.g., home, work, school, community) and addresses the physical, psychological, and cognitive aspects of their well-being by allowing them to perform specific activities.

 Occupational therapy is an excellent profession to enter right now.
-The U.S. Department of Labor’s Bureau of Labor Statistics (BLS) projected employment of occupational therapists to increase by 29 percent or more between 2012 and 2022, which is much faster than the average for all occupations.
+The U.S. Department of Labor’s Bureau of Labor Statistics (BLS) projected employment of occupational therapists to increase by 27 percent between 2014 and 2024, which is much faster than the average for all occupations.
 Newly emerging areas of practice for OTs related to the needs of an aging population are increasing the demand for your services.

 As an occupational therapist, you can work in a wide range of settings including: